chapmanu/ansible-workstation/README.md

     ansible-playbook main.yml -i inventory -K --tags "homebrew,github"

-### Running Select Tasks

-To only run select tasks in a playbook, use the following command:

-	ansible-playbook [playbook.yml] --start-at-task="[task name]"

 ## Configuration
 For Atom, you can customize packages to enable, install and disable using the Atom Package Manager tool `apm`.
 Add commands in `roles/homebrew/vars/main.yml` under `atom_packages`.
 If you wish to configure the Atom editor styles, create a CSS/Less file and give Ansible the path to the file in `roles/homebrew/vars/main.yml` under `atom_styling_path`.